undergroundgardenclub/lattice/device/halo/README.md

 ---

-### BOOT UP
+## BOOT UP

-With our parts stitched together, let's load the Raspberry Pi OS and get the app running.
+With our device stitched together, let's get the app running.

-**RASPBERRY PI OS**
+### LOAD/FLASH RASPBERRY PI OS

 Find latest OS: https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit.
 Install via Raspberry Pi installer.
 You can use the xz files, you don't need to unzip.
 Be sure to customize settings for initial WiFi connection and turn on the ssh connections setting. **DO NOT use Lite version for now**.
 I recently needed pipewire's `pw-play`.
 Save that optimization for later.